solislemuslab/minaa-webapp/README.md

 @ARTICLE{Yang2025,
-  title         = "MiNAA-WebApp: A Web-Based Tool for the Visualization and Analysis of Microbiome Networks", author        = "Yang Qiyao, Nelson, Reed and Aghdam, Rosa and Solis-Lemus, Claudia", year          = 2025, archivePrefix = "arXiv", primaryClass  = "q-bio.PE",
+  title         = "MiNAA-WebApp: A Web-Based Tool for the Visualization and Analysis of Microbiome Networks", author        = "Yang, Qiyao and Aghdam, Rosa and Nelson, Reed and Solis-Lemus, Claudia" year          = 2025, archivePrefix = "arXiv", primaryClass  = "q-bio.PE",